 Clinical Director Greg Powers talks about how to know when alcohol use becomes a problem, signs and symptoms of alcohol addiction, medical concerns when detoxing from alcohol and our approach to treatment.

 How to Know If You Have a Drinking Problem

-Some people may have trouble identifying when they have a drinking problem since wine, beer and cocktails are frequently consumed in social settings.
+Sometimes it can be difficult to recognize when you have a drinking problem.
+Since wine, beer and cocktails are frequently consumed in social settings and celebrations, some of the signs of alcoholism may look like just having a good time.
 Drinking too much and losing control from time to time may not seem like a big deal.
-But alcohol abuse is a progressive disease, and it’s important to recognize the problem and get help before alcohol dependence develops into a full blown addiction.
+But alcohol abuse is a progressive disease, and it’s important to recognize the problem and get help before problem drinking becomes a serious, life-altering issue.

 Warning Signs of Alcohol Addiction

 Because alcohol misuse is the most socially accepted form of addiction, the signs of a drinking problem can be easy to miss.
 Some of the most common alcohol addiction signs include: